jefflester/minitrino/lib/modules/security/ldap/readme.md

 # LDAP Module
-This module provisions an LDAP server for authenticating users in Presto.
-This also enables SSL / TLS between the LDAP server and Presto, and between Presto and clients.
+This module provisions an LDAP server for authenticating users in Trino.
+This also enables SSL / TLS between the LDAP server and Trino, and between Trino and clients.
 It is compatible with other security modules like **system-ranger** and **event-logger**, but is mutually-exclusive of the **password-file** module.